 Below are bills of interest filed thus far.
-Each week, the report will prioritize in the following manner: New legislation filed, priority, monitor, and tracking.
+Each week, the report will prioritize in the following manner: New legislation filed, priority, monitor, tracking and bills that appear dead.
 Any new activities will be highlighted in RED.
 If you would like more detailed information or an explanation of any legislation or why it is located in a specific area, please do not hesitate to reach out to Allison or Mike.